 When talking about adversaries in this series, I mean the ones which are targeting your company.
 So I do not discuss a threat actor executing a malware or phishing campaign against a large and diverse group of victims.
 You can be less strict on following certain OPSEC rules when you know you deal with a non-targeted attack.
 Still, following secure practices in both cases will make sure your default behavior is in line with good OPSEC rules.

 The risk of alerting the adversary

 You have an advantage as a defender when you found a trace of a targeted attack.
 This is called defender's advantage or the intruder's dilemma: "The attacker needs to hide all his traces, but the defender needs to just find one trace to unravel the intrusion.".
 Use this advantage to get a complete picture of the attack and take at once all actions necessary to flush out the adversary.

 Among others, OSINT and sandboxes allow the execution of practices producing signals telling the adversary the blue team is onto them.
 Obviously, that is not a good thing and you can lose defender's advantage.
 Based on the type (one signal is stronger than the other) and/or number of signals the adversary picks up, they will take action to make sure not losing access to your IT infrastructure.
-Changing the malware installed on endpoints to prevent detection, replace the current C2 domain and IP with a new one, spread to more systems or deliberately go silent for a while or change tactics to prevent being detected a second time.
+Changing the malware installed on endpoints to prevent detection, replace the current C2 domain and IP with a new one, spread to more systems or deliberately go silent for a while or change techniques to prevent being detected a second time.
 They may have made a mistake from which they have learned and will not make the second time.

 OPSEC for getting context and OSINT